CLOSE

 Tomoe Ogawa, who is working on the creation of new nanocarbon materials, says, "We create new materials, evaluate their crystal structures and physical properties, and find ways to apply them.
 To continue research consistently means to tread a very long road, but if you stay diligent in your daily efforts, the results will follow."
 The research environment is full of stimuli from daily discussions with strongly motivated, well accomplished researchers who are working on their individual research topics armed with extensive knowledge of past scientific findings in their field.

-Ai Ikeda, who aims to create a completely new high-temperature superconductor material that does not exist in nature by using thin-film synthesis techniques, describes the environment at NTT Laboratories as follows.
+Ai Ikeda, who aims to create a completely new high-temperature superconductor material that does not exist in nature by using thin-film synthesis techniques, describes the environment at NTT R&D as follows.

 “In our experiments, we consider all possibilities, but it is impossible to try them all.
 In times like these, discussions with other researchers sometimes lead to unexpected choices, and even unexpected successes.
 With professional researchers around me and an excellent research environment, I am able to stay focused on my goals without getting distracted.